SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora: : Soft and Fast Corpus Search

+Unlike an inverted index, which supports ``OR queries'' that match any of several patterns at once~\citep{Deguchi-2025-softmatchaSoftPatternMatcherBillion-scaleCorpusSearches-on}, a suffix array offers fast lookup only for a single query at a time.
+Therefore, a naive approach to soft search with suffix arrays proceeds in two steps: given a query $\queryseq$, it enumerates the patterns $\word$ whose similarity to $\queryseq$ is greater than or equal to $\thresh$, and then searches for an occurrence of each such $\word$ using a suffix array.
+This approach faces two challenges: (i) the number of patterns $\word$ increases exponentially with the query length; and (ii) lookup in a naive suffix array is slow due to many random disk accesses.

-There are two challenges to this approach: (i) lookup in a naive suffix array is slow due to many random disk accesses; and (ii) with naive search, the number of candidates increases exponentially with the query length.
-We solve (i) by speeding up exact lookups using a new \emph{disk-aware suffix array} (\cref{sec:fast-suffix-array}).
-Moreover, we address (ii) pruning the search space by dynamically exploiting the power-law distribution of $n$-grams in the corpus (\cref{sec:dynamic-pruning}).
+We address (i) by pruning the search space by dynamically exploiting the power-law distribution of $n$-grams in the corpus (\cref{sec:dynamic-pruning}).
+We solve (ii) by speeding up exact lookups using a new \emph{disk-aware suffix array} exploiting the fact that the query length is typically short (\cref{sec:fast-suffix-array}).
 The combination of the two gives a blazingly fast soft search for large corpora (see \cref{sec:experiment} for the experimental results).
+We also define our proposed similarity function later in \cref{section:similarity_definition}, where word vectors enable soft substitutions, insertions, and deletions.